mmerkes/sudoku_solvers/README.md

 ##What next?

-The last step in TDD is refactoring, which I will save for you to do.
-There are a number of improvements that could be made.
+The last step in TDD is refactoring, which we will save for you to do.
+As it stands, it solves a 'fiendish' puzzle in a few milliseconds, so we're content with the performance.
+However, there are a number of improvements that could be made.
 For example, we are manually checking every value, 1-9, whenever we test a new position no matter what.
 A possible improvement would be to be a little smarter about how we check values.
-Also, it currently does not handle the case of puzzle with no solution, nor does it handle any puzzle by 9x9s.
+Also, it currently does not handle the case of puzzle with no solution, nor does it handle any puzzles other than 9x9 boards.

-Other ideas would be to create a better interface to input a sudoku puzzle like a command line tool, web app, etc. Feel free to submit a pull request into the `followers` folder with your projects!
+Other ideas would be to create a better interface to input a sudoku puzzle like a command line tool, web app, etc. Feel free to submit a pull request into the `followers` folder to share your projects!

+We hope you enjoyed this little hands-on tutorial.